Y-digital-Asia/Y-digital-Asia-website/content/approach.en.md

 hero_circles:
   left_circle: Stop doubting
   right_circle: Start maximizing
-intro_text: Together with you we work on high impact AI-solutions, using our proven Y.approach.
+intro_text: Together with you we work on high impact AI solutions, using our proven
+  Y. approach.
 Giving guidance to drive value that contributes directly to your mission, vision and strategy - your why.
 We are open, transparent and realistic.
 We work in a high-paced agile manner with our expert teams, maximizing output while keeping in touch with stakeholders and context.